-Hold the onion with your fingers curled inward, and start making even spaced slices.
-Watch as the uniform pieces fall onto your cutting board.
+Hold the onion with your fingers curled inward, and start making evenly spaced slices.
+Watch as the uniform pieces fall on your cutting board.

 If this motivates you to practice those knife skills, you might end up with an overabundance of diced onions.
 Lucky for you, diced or chopped onions (and a few other veggies) freeze really well.